orubel/Beapi-API-Framework/README.md

 - **Shared I/O state:** Also unlike Swagger/OpenApi, the data associated with functionality for REQUEST/RESPONSE does not exist in TWO PLACES and thus can be synchronized making it moire secure, stable, faster and flexible.
 You can make changes to your apis, security and definitions on the fly all without taking your servers down.

-- **API Chaining(tm):** rather than using HATEOASto make a request, get a link, make a request, get a link, make a request, etc... api chaining allows for creation of an 'api monad' wherein the output from a related set of apis can be chained allowing the output from one api to be accepted as the input to the next and so on and be passed with ONE REQUEST AND ONE RESPONSE.
+- **API Chaining(tm):** rather than using HATEOAS to make a request, get a link, make a request, get a link, make a request, etc... api chaining allows for creation of an 'api monad' wherein the output from a related set of apis can be chained client side allowing the output from one api to be accepted as the input to the next and so on and be passed with ONE REQUEST AND ONE RESPONSE.
+It is handled as a type of BATCH call wherein the backend automates the hand-off and processing.

 - **Localized API Cache:** returned resources are cached,stored and updated with requesting ROLE/AUTH.
 Domains extend a base class that auto update this cache upon create/update/delete.
 This speeds up your api REQUEST/RESPONSE x10